Gio-Dra/CS-225-GroupProject/README.md

 -saveToFile(string filename): Saves the grid state to a file.

 -loadFromFile(string filename): Loads a grid state from a file.

--BaseGrid (Abstract Base Class)

--update(): Pure virtual function for updating the grid.

--display(): Pure virtual function for displaying the grid.

--~BaseGrid(): Virtual destructor to allow proper cleanup in derived classes.

 -Cell Class